B.S. Marine Science - Coastal Carolina University

 Diane Fribance, Ph.D.

-Associate Professor/Director of Undergraduate Programs
+Associate Professor/Associate Chair, Undergraduate Programs

 Science Annex II 102G